tawfik-s/Spring-Security-Tasks-Solution/README.md

 - Write **unit tests** to verify the security configuration:
   - Test access to endpoints with and without valid credentials.
   - Mock user authentication for service-level tests.
+-->
+---
+## 🐱‍💻I will Add More Tasks to the Repo Stay Watching the Repo
 ---

 ## 🛠️ How to Contribute